-Back Pain Causes Anger - Here's How To Stop It From Ruining Your Relationships
+Back Pain Causes Anger – Don't Let It Ruin Your Close Relationships

-Anger caused by chronic pain is not just bad for your health, it can destroy your relationships too if you're not careful.
-So learn how to keep harmony in your household here.
+Anger caused by chronic pain can destroy your relationships if you're not careful, so learn how to keep harmony in your household here.

 We’ve all been there haven’t we?